Skip to content

 That said, you can install Devmapper as an alternative, with a backing drive set up for it, just like we do for ZFS.

-The setup for Devmapper is different to ZFS, you will need to run the installation script again, but this time, with additional arguments.
+To setup Devmapper you can run the installation script again, but this time, with additional flags.

 First, install a drive, or make a partition available for Devmapper to use.